irufus/gdax-java/README.md

 `java -jar -Dgdax.key="yourKey" -Dgdax.secret="youSecret" -Dgdax.passphrase="yourPassphrase" -Dgdax.api.baseUrl="https://api.gdax.com/" -Dgui.enabled=true -Dliveorderbook.defaultProduct="BTC-GBP" -Dliveorderbook.timeout=15 -Dwebsocket.baseUrl="wss://we-feed.gdax.com/" -Dwebsocket.enabled=true build/gdax-java-{VERSION}.jar`

-If the config changes from the above you should see a relevant error message in the output informing you.
+If the config changes from the above you should see a relevant error com.coinbase.exchange.api.websocketfeed.message in the output informing you.

 The other alternative is to include all config in the application.yml, build the jar and export it somewhere.